igorbat/bolyariches_ET/README.md

 # bolyariches_ET
-Repo for Endless tournaments in Wesnoth Games hosted by in-game bot.
+Repo for Endless tournaments in Wesnoth
+Games are hosted by in-game bot.